 Description

 The principal elevation faces west.
-The three-bay house at the left contains a central replacement entrance door with a window to its left.
-Two pitched wall-head dormer windows light the attic storey; the left dormer features wrought iron finial detail centred with the letter 'S'.
+The three-bay house section contains a central replacement entrance door with a window to its left.
+Two pitched wall-head dormer windows occupy the attic storey—the left dormer features a wrought iron finial with the letter 'S' at its centre, believed to have been inserted by the Stack family.
 The right bay is blank.
-A single-storey west wing (former stable block) abuts the coach house.
-This section displays a segmental-headed coach arch, a square-headed timber sheeted door with transom light, and three square-headed loophole openings at attic level.
-The left (north) gable is abutted by a single-storey extension built circa 1995, forming a courtyard housing block to the north.
-Its exposed section contains two attic windows flanking a central chimneystack.
+A single-storey west wing (the former stable block), also built around 1875, is abutted to the left of the coach house.
+Its exposed section shows a segmental-headed coach arch to the left, a square-headed timber sheeted door with transom light, and three square-headed loophole openings at attic level.
+The left (north) gable is abutted by a single-storey extension built around 1995, which forms part of a courtyard housing development to the north.
+This extension contains two attic windows flanking a central chimneystack.

-The single-storey west wing (former stable block) built circa 1875 is detailed as the main house.
-Original door and window openings have been largely altered.
-The south elevation originally comprised three square-headed door openings: that at the left has been blocked; two at the right are now half blocked and replaced with two uPVC windows.
-The original carriage arch at the right has been entirely blocked and now contains two replacement timber casement windows, though arch timbers remain visible.
+The single-storey west wing follows the detailed design of the main house.
+Its original door and window openings have been largely altered.
+The south elevation would originally have comprised three square-headed door openings—that at left is now blocked, while the two at right are now half-blocked and replaced with two uPVC windows.
+The original carriage arch to the right has been entirely blocked and now contains two replacement timber casement windows, though the arch timbers remain visible.

 The house and west wing are surrounded by a cobbled perimeter.
-The north gable has been extended to provide a housing courtyard accessed through original entrance piers, incorporating the renovated west wing.
-The house is enclosed to the west by high squared-and-snecked rubble walling.
-Access is through replacement cast-metal gates supported on square-plan roughly coursed sandstone piers with pyramidal coping.
+The north gable has been extended to provide a housing courtyard to the north, accessed through original entrance piers and incorporating the renovated west wing.
+The house is enclosed to the west by high squared-and-snecked rubble walling, with access via replacement cast-metal gates supported on square-plan roughly coursed sandstone piers with pyramidal coping.

 Matched applications, energy data and sale records are assembled automatically and may contain errors.
 Flag incorrect data.